Zeioth/makeit.nvim/README.md

 # Makeme.nvim
-Detect the project Makefile and show all options on Telescope
+Detect the project Makefile and show all options on Telescope so the user can select them visually.
+It is a user friendly replacement for `:make myoption`

 ## This project is in conceptual phase!
 Come back in a couple months.